 On top of the central entrance to the synagogue was a large stone, engraved with 2 lions facing each other, and a large vase between their two heads.
 This stone lies broken in the southern side, where the entrance used to be.

 A closer look on the design of the pillar shows a heart-shaped design, which is typical to the Synagogues in the Galilee at that time (such as nearby Arbel).

-The site is on the high edge of the Netufa (Netofa, Netopha) valley, and has an excellent view of its northern part.
+The site is located on a low ridge, on the eastern edge of the Netufa (Netofa, Netopha) valley.
+From this side is an excellent view of its northern part.
 Near these tin houses, used by local farmers, was the route of the ancient road towards Tiberias.
-This is where Jesus has traveled between his home towns, Nazareth (in the left background) and Capernaum (towards Tiberias).

 Archaeological dig by Kohel Uvazinger.
 (1905)